| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 3. several allusions in prophetic literature (cf. Isa.
 11:15-16; 44:27; Jer.
 51:36; Zech.
 10:11)

-This physical act symbolizes that God is allowing the end-time conflict to culminate.
+This physical act symbolizes that God is allowing the conflict with Rome to culminate.
 It is theologically parallel to 2 Thess.
-2:6-7, "what/who restrains."
+2:6-7, "what/who restrains" (see my exegetical notes online).

 Special Topic: Waters